-Amounts due to other governments on June 30, 2023 primarily represent payables to other school districts for tuition expenses totaling \$349,502.
+Amounts due to other governments on June 30, 2024 primarily represent payables to LLIU and other school districts for expenses, in the amount of \$85,688.

-Note 9 - Lessor Land Use Cell Tower Agreements
+Note 10 - Lessor Land Use Cell Tower Agreements

 The School District has entered into agreements with Verizon Wireless for the use of land for the installation and maintenance of cellular towers.
 The terms of this agreement include annual rental payments of \$24,000 payable monthly commencing at the time building permits are secured.
 The initial lease term extends for five years and will automatically renew for four additional five-year terms.
 Rent increases by 15% of the annual rental for the previous term.
 This lease commenced on March 1, 2015, with a term of 10 years, with two options to renew for additional five-year terms.
-The lease receivable is discounted to a net present value using a 1.0% interest rate, the estimated rate the School District earns on investments.
+The lease receivable is discounted to a net present value using a 2.49% interest rate.

-For the year ended June 30, 2023, the School District received \$40,982 in lease revenue, \$8,458 in lease interest, and additional revenues of \$2,160 for administrative costs.
+For the year ended June 30, 2024, the School District received \$31,162 in lease revenue, and \$24,038 in interest revenue.

-Future payments due to the School District under non-cancelable agreements are as follows:
+Future payments due to the School District under non-cancelable a agreements are as follows: --- ----------------------------